4ry1337/my-obsidian/Rust/Rust - References and Borrowing.md

 # Reference
-A *reference* is a like a pointer in that it's an address we can follow to access the data stored at the address; that data is owned by some other variable.
+A *reference* is a like a [[Pointer|pointer]] in that it's an address we can follow to access the data stored at the address; that data is [[Rust - Ownership|owned]] by some other variable.
 Unlike a pointer, a reference is guaranteed to point to a valid value of a particular type for the life of that reference.

 > [!info]
 > The opposite of referencing by using `&` is *dereferencing*, which is accomplished with the dereference operator, `*`.

-Let’s take a closer look at the function call here:
+Let’s take a closer look at the [[Rust - Functions|function]] call here:
 ```Rust
     let s1 = String::from("hello");
     let len = calculate_length(&s1);